 Tendonitis is a condition that afflicts young and old alike.
-It’s a wear-and-tear disease that happens after years of use or really hard, strenuous use in a shorter period time.
-Since your hips play such an important role in mobility for everything from walking and standing to jumping and running, they’re constantly subjected to stress.
-The pain specialists at Redefine Healthcare are among the best when it comes to treating hip tendonitis and its symptoms.
+It’s a wear-and-tear disease that happens after years of use or hard, strenuous use in a shorter period.
+Since your hips play an important role in mobility for everything from walking and standing to jumping and running, they constantly endure stress.
+The pain specialists at Redefine Healthcare are among the best to treat hip tendonitis and its symptoms.
 If you feel hip pain at any level, call on the pain relief experts for a firm diagnosis and effective treatment.

 Your hip is composed of a joint that includes the ball-shaped top of your thigh bone and the socket built into your pelvic bone.
 It’s one of the largest weight-bearing joints in your body.
 Tendonitis refers to the inflammation of a tendon, which is the fibrous material that connects your muscles to your bones.

 An inflamed tendon can be the source of pain and tenderness in your hip joint.